-A student's department chair/advisor shall advise the student through the entire process up to the resolution.
-If the student pursuing the appeals process has a documented learning disability on file with SDCC Student Accessibility Services, the student may request the participation of the SDCC Student Accessibility Services Coordinator.
+A student's advisor shall advise the student through the entire process up to the resolution.
+If the student pursuing the appeals process has a documented learning accommodation on file with SDCC Student Accessibility Services, the student may request the participation of the SDCC Student Accessibility Services Manager.